min2ha/ukwa-site/content/target/60476/index.en.md

   "subject": "Brexit"
 }

-# Prime Minister's Office: PM’s speech at the UK-France Summit: 18 January 2018

 Prime Minister Theresa May and President Emmanuel Macron both spoke at the 2018 UK-France Summit at Sandhurst.
 M. Macron emphasised that financial services should be excluded from any future trading agreement with the EU.